nasriblack/SoftBussBookingBack1.1/README.md

 - [ ] Implement the logique of an authentification more then one!
-- [ ] Implement the authentification using cookies
+- [ ] Implement the logique of protectAuth